adamsilver/fdpb/05-an-inbox.md

 </table>
 ```

 See the mark-up above as an example.
 The `<tr>` is wrapped in an `<a>` to let users click an email to read it.
-The problem is that browsers ignore this code.
+The problem is that browsers ignore the link.
 It's simply not allowed and screen reader users will struggle to interpret it.

-*(Note: Gmail lets users click on table cells by using Javascript to listen to click events.
-But not only is this unclear for screen reader users, not everyone has Javascript and quite frankly, it's unnecessary.)*
+Gmail makes the row clickable by using Javascript to listen to click events.
+But not only is this unclear for screen reader users, not everyone has Javascript and quite frankly, it's unnecessary.

 ### Ordered And Unordered Lists

 The generic list is useful because it itemizes and groups content into related chunks accessibly.
 But they can be used for more than just bullet points.
 They come in two flavours: ordered (`<ol>`) and unordered (`<ul>`) lists.
-And they are far less opiniated than tables.
+And they're far less opiniated than tables.

 The difference between the two types, lies in their name.
 If order matters, use an ordered list.
 For example, following a recipe's instructions requires users to do so in order.
 Not doing may produce inedible food.
 On the other hand, an inbox doesn't have to be read or actioned in a predefined order.
 It sounds simple when put like that, but we tend to overthink these things.

-*(Note: Unfortunately, most screen readers don't differentiate between unordered and ordered lists in any semantic way.
+*(Note: unfortunately, most screen readers don't differentiate between unordered and ordered lists in any semantic way.
 But this shouldn't stop us from using the right element.
 As support improves the benefits will be ready and waiting.)*

 Let's lay out the inbox using a `<ul>`.